 I would recommend this book to anyone who is travelling the road of self-awareness.
 I particularly recommend it to counsellors, as many of the subjects have a direct application to clients as they work toward healing.

 The ... diagram gives a good picture of the scope of Christ Consciousness.

 ~ ~ ~

 Graham Irwin considers himself to be just an ‘ordinary bloke’.
-Born and raised in the suburbs of north London, he has had no more than his fair share of life’s little ups and downs, and has led a fairly unexceptional life.
+Born and raised in the suburbs of north London, he has had no more than his fair share of life’s little ups and downs.
 With a first class honours degree in computer science, he has worked in the software industry for more years than he cares to admit.

 Graham’s friends describe him variously as an exceptional writer; a gentle and talented leader; a wonderful man, full of love and a grand sense of humour.